adriasir123/individual_p3_bd1920/README.md

 grant create view to ROLPRACTICA1;
 grant insert on scott.emp to ROLPRACTICA1;
 ```
-Así que, vamos a probar cada una de esas acciones
+Así que, vamos a probar cada una de estas acciones

 * asdsa